Advising on Op Trenton Mission Rehearsal Exercise

 To this effect, we provide training and advisory services to armed forces, peacekeepers and non-state armed groups on International humanitarian law (IHL), prevention of sexual violence and compliance with international norms.
 In order to put an end to abuse and raise awareness about rights, we provide expertise in monitoring and investigating human rights and IHL violations, gender-based violence and international crimes affecting children.
 We accompany societies in transition by supporting mediation efforts, dialogue initiatives and women’s participation to peace processes.
 We share our comparative experience and our field-based evidence in policy and advocacy events and publications.

-Our Founder and lead consultant Cynthia Petrigh is an experienced international expert in human rights, peace and security.
+Beyond peace Pte Ltd is a consultancy established in 2012, specialising in support to mediation efforts and peace processes and in training armed forces on compliance.
+Our Founder and lead consultant Cynthia Petrigh, who has herself experienced war and exile as a child, is passionate about creating environments where everyone can thrive safely and realize their full potential regardless of their background or identity.
 After a career as a humanitarian worker working with refugees and victims of torture (as a Head of Mission for the Danish Refugee Council, the Executive Director of Centre Nassim for the victims of torture; or the Director of the Refugee Law Course at the International Institute of Humanitarian Law in Sanremo), she dedicated her work to addressing the root causes of violence through conflict analysis, conflict resolution, and training of combatants.
 She shares her vast field experience with governments, NGOs and academia, through conferences, workshops, training events and publications.
+Based on 25 years of international experience in human rights, compliance, dialogue, peace and security, she has demonstrated that it is possible to build trust and foster meaningful and inclusive dialogue across diverse stakeholder groups.
+The methodology includes tailored assessments, grounding peace in local cultures, transforming analytical insights into practical training and development programmes, and making decisive, pragmatic choices that create value for all parties involved. iN practice, we thoughtfully challenge the status quo while remaining solutions-focused.

-– The Harvard group of Professionals on Monitoring, Fact-Finding and Reporting
+The Harvard Group of Professionals on Monitoring, Fact-Finding and Reporting

 Protection of Witnesses, Victims and Staff in Monitoring, Reporting, and Fact-Finding Mechanisms